EarthlingDavey/opennames-to-neo4j/readme.md

 Warning - this is an early release.
 Exercise caution 😅
-And, please feedback at neo4j Slack [#neo4j-javascript](https://neo4j-users-slack-invite.herokuapp.com/) or via GitHub [issues tab](https://github.com/EarthlingDavey/opennames-to-neo4j/issues).
+And, please feedback at [the Neo4j discord server](https://discord.gg/neo4j) in #app-dev or via GitHub [issues tab](https://github.com/EarthlingDavey/opennames-to-neo4j/issues).

 ## Background